Top 8 Healthiest Foods for Dogs

 Identifying Dental Disease in Your Dog

-Dental disease is one of the most common diseases in dogs, especially in older animals.
+Identifying Dental Disease in Your Dog is one of the most common diseases in dogs, especially in older animals.
 If caught early then the damage is easily reversible, but left untreated it can lead to tooth or bone loss which can require surgery.
 Make sure you keep your dog’s mouth healthy by learning as much as you can about dental disease with our useful information below.

 What is Dog Dental Disease?